18 Home Hacks That Actually Help You Save Money Every Month

 Heating water for laundry is one of the biggest energy drains in most homes.
 Cold water does the job just as well, especially with modern detergents designed for it.

-This small shift can save around $60 a year, and it’s completely free to start.
-It’s also easier on your clothes, so they last longer and stay looking fresh.
-No need for fancy machines or extra effort, just adjust the dial.
+This simple shift can save around $60 a year, and it’s completely free to start.
+It’s also easier on your clothes, making them last longer.

 Install Solar-Powered Outdoor Lights